yegor256/blog/_posts/2017/apr/2017-04-11-flexibility-equates-lower-quality.md

 _own_ it (hacker mentality) or
 _build_ it (designer mentality).

-If we're writing it, and we love to think about ourselves as code owners, we definitely will need that arsenal of
+If we're _writing_ it, and we love to think about ourselves as code owners, we definitely will need that arsenal of
 [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) weapons.
 We need them to prove to ourselves that we're smart and, of course, to show off in front of our friends and that soulless Ruby interpreter.

-On the other hand, if we're designers and happen to read the code that is full of sugar, which "just works," we'll be very annoyed and frustrated.
+On the other hand, if we're designers and happen to _read_ the code that is full of sugar, which "just works," we'll be very annoyed and frustrated.
 Well, maybe I have to speak for myself, but I definitely will be.

+{% quote Simply put, higher quality comes from simpler languages. %}

 This overly-sugared Ruby syntax is a perfect example of "works vs. good" positioning.
 Ruby philosophy is this: It doesn't matter how you write it, as long